Steven Horsford: 2022

 Horsford won reelection in 2022.
 He ran unopposed in the Democratic primary.

 Horsford's wife, Sonya, expressed displeasure that Horsford was running for reelection despite having admitted to a decade-long affair with a former college student and intern, saying, "This election cycle, I will not be silent" and "We just want to heal and live the amazing lives we've been destined to live, free of lies, manipulation, and unbridled ambition."

 Horsford defeated Republican Sam Peters by a margin of about 5%.

 Tenure

-Horsford's two-year term began on January 3, 2013.
+Horsford's first two-year term began on January 3, 2013.
 He did not resign from the Nevada Senate, as it would not be in session before the end of his term on February 4, 2013.
 He is a member of the House Progressive Caucus, and the only caucus member to support the September 30, 2013, continuing resolution that contained a one-year delay of the Affordable Care Act's individual mandate.

+Horsford voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Political positions

-As of June 2022, Horsford had voted in line with Joe Biden's stated position 100% of the time.

-On February 9, 2023, Horsford voted against H.J.Res.
-24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022, which condemns the District of Columbia's plan to allow noncitizens to vote in local elections.